Benchmarking quantum machine learning kernel training for classification tasks: Experimental setting

 \subsubsection{Ad-hoc quantum datasets}

-An obvious (baseline) choice is to use synthetic ad-hoc data for which we know the quantum feature mappings at test are able to provide perfect class separability.
+An obvious (baseline) choice is to use synthetic ad-hoc data representing classification problems that should be easily separable by the investigated quantum feature mappings, but are theoretically hard for classical methods.

-In this regard, we denote by \emph{Ad-hoc-ZZ} dataset, to a 2-dimensional 400 sample of ad-hoc data generated according to the procedure described in \cite{havlicek_supervised_2019} for the \emph{ZZ-FeatureMap}.
+In this regard, we denote by \textit{Ad-hoc-ZZ} dataset, to a 2-dimensional 400 sample of ad-hoc data generated according to the procedure described in \cite{havlicek_supervised_2019} for the \textit{ZZ-FeatureMap}.
 Data are split in 200 samples corresponding to train and test partitions, each including a balanced representation of the positive and negative classes.
 Default $\Delta=0.3$ separation gap parameter is used.

-Analogously, we consider the LCE classification problem outlined in the work describing \emph{covariant quantum mappings} \cite{glick_covariant_2024}.
-More specifically, a 7-qubit instance of the problem is used, that is available online in the related GitHub experimental repository \cite{quantum-kernel-training}.
-The resulting \emph{Ad-hoc-COV} dataset comprises 14-dimensional feature vectors with independently sampled training and testing partitions, each consisting of 30 data points per label.
+Analogously, we consider the LCE classification problem outlined in the work describing \textit{covariant quantum mappings} \cite{glick_covariant_2024}.
+More specifically, a 7-qubit instance of the problem is used, which is available online in a related experimental repository on GitHub \cite{quantum-kernel-training}.
+The resulting \textit{Ad-hoc-COV} dataset comprises 14-dimensional feature vectors with independently sampled training and testing partitions, each consisting of 32 data points per label.